- H-1B

-Join Haynsworth Sinkler Boyd’s Garrett Steck and Kaitlin Beck on March 2, from 12-1 PM, for our next employment law webinar.
-Garrett and Kaitlin will provide an immigration law update discussing recent developments impacting employment-based immigration.
+On March 2, Haynsworth Sinkler Boyd’s Garrett Steck and Kaitlin Beck provided an immigration law update discussing recent developments impacting employment-based immigration.

 Continue Reading U.S. DOJ Settles Immigration-Related Discrimination Claim Against California Agricultural Company